microsoft/SmartDump/README.md

 # How to Use:

-Below is a detailed demo.
+Below is a detailed step-to-step demo.

 1. First of all, we need to open Kudu console and drag/upload the tool into the site folder.